UPPMAX/uppmax_intro_cases/docs/snic.md

   - Alvis - Accelerator-based resource dedicated to research using AI techniques AND the international
 - LUMI, Finland
-  - LUMI   General computational resource, aimed at larger projects in Sweden
+  - LUMI - General computational resource, aimed at larger projects in Sweden
+  - Not intel/Nvidia but Cray/AMD CPU:s and GPU:s

 ### Locally financed systems for local users
 - UPPMAX